 A student may file a complaint with the OHR as long as it concerns the actions of a University faculty or staff employee, vendor, client, or any third party with whom the University has interaction.
-Complaints should be directed to the Office of Human Resources (Chicago and Online Campus) at 312.662.4415 or to the Executive Dean, Vancouver Campus (Vancouver Campus) at 236-521-2401.
+Complaints should be directed to the Office of Human Resources directly at 312.662.4415. or to the Executive Dean, Vancouver Campus at 236.521.2401.

 The Division of Student Affairs (DSA) is responsible for receiving, processing, and investigating complaints of discrimination, harassment, and/or retaliation involving student complaints against other students.
-Students who wish to make such a complaint may contact the Office of Student Affairs (Chicago and Online Campus) at 312.662.4141 or the Manager, Student Services (Vancouver Campus) at 236-521-2433.
+Students who wish to make such a complaint may contact the Office of Student Affairs directly at 312.662.4141 or in Vancouver the manager, Student Services at 236.521.2433.